THRIVE WELLNESS

 Elizabeth Davis, LCSW

-I founded Thrive Wellness in 2019 in Norwood, Colorado, after living in Norwood and Durango since 2010.
-My vision was to create a space where clients could find support and healing, drawing from my extensive experience in behavioral health and my deep connection to the natural beauty of the West.
+I founded Thrive Wellness in 2019 in Norwood, Colorado, after a long career working in various sectors of mental health and social work services.
+My vision was to create a supportive, grounded space for healing—drawing from years of clinical experience and a deep connection to the natural beauty of the West.

-I believe that therapy should be both accessible and affordable, which is why I accept most major insurance plans including Medicaid and Medicare, and offer appointments on Sundays.
+At Thrive Wellness, I believe therapy should be affordable, approachable, and available to all.
+That’s why I accept most major insurance plans—including Medicaid and Medicare—and offer Sunday appointments to better fit your life.

 My Approach